HoneyDev13/dall-e-3-prompt-generator/README.md

 2. **Review the prompt:** Check the generated prompt.

 3. **Save or copy:** Choose to save the prompt to a file or copy it to the clipboard.

+4. **Rate the prompt:** Provide a rating for the generated prompt on a scale of 1-5.

 ## Installation